Silliphilli/Sounds-of-Genshin/README.md

-# Sounds-of-Genshin
+# Sounds-of-Gacha
-Design a page showcasing Genshin Impact Soundtracks
+Design a page showcasing Songs and Soundtracks that are available on Spotify from various Gacha Games